Mika (singer): 2021–2022: Other ventures during the COVID-19 pandemic

-2023 and upcoming projects
+2023 and related projects

-On 18 January 2023, Mika released a new single, "Keep It Simple," with French singer-songwriter Vianney.
+On 18 January 2023, Mika released a new single, "Keep It Simple", with French singer-songwriter Vianney.

-Later in January, he hosted "Le Gala des Pieces Jaunes," a charity show in support of Paris' Hospital Foundation, which works to better the daily lives of hospitalized children and their families.
+Later in January, he hosted "Le Gala des Pieces Jaunes", a charity show in support of Paris' Hospital Foundation, which works to better the daily lives of hospitalized children and their families.
 In addition to acting as presenter, Mika performed a medley of his songs, as well as "Keep It Simple" with Vianney.
 Also performing at the gala were South Korean girl group Blackpink, Pharrell Williams, Pascal Obispo, Kid Cudi, Gautier Capuçon, Khatia Buniatishvili and Daniel Lozakovich.
 During the evening, appeals for donations were launched by the artists.
 The show was broadcast on French television on 28 January.

-The soundtrack for Mika's first film score, for the French-language film Princes of the Desert (Zodi et Tehu, Freres du desert) directed by Eric Barbier and starring Alexandra Lamy, Youssef Hajdi, and Nadia Benzakour, was released on 3 February 2023.
+The soundtrack for Mika's first film score, for the French-language film Princes of the Desert (Zodi et Tehu, Freres du desert) directed by Éric Barbier and starring Alexandra Lamy, Youssef Hajdi, and Nadia Benzakour, was released on 3 February 2023.
 (The film hit French theaters on 8 February 2023.)
-To create the score, Mika worked with 160 musicians from around the world, including a celebrated female artist from South Africa and classical Berber musicians from Morocco.
+To create the score, Mika worked with 160 musicians from around the world, including celebrated South African artist Nomfundo Moh and classical Berber musicians from Morocco.

-A new UK television program called The Piano, featuring Mika as a judge, was broadcast on the UK's Channel 4 starting 15 February 2023.
+A new UK television program called The Piano, featuring Mika as a judge, was broadcast on UK's Channel 4 starting 15 February 2023.
 The series, produced by Love Productions (also responsible for The Great British Bake Off), followed a number of musicians on a journey from playing in public train stations around the UK to the Royal Festival Hall stage.
-Hosted by Claudia Winkleman, the show also features Chinese concert pianist Lang Lang as judge alongside Mika.
+Hosted by Claudia Winkleman, the show also featured Chinese concert pianist Lang Lang as judge alongside Mika.

-Looking to the future, Mika has already announced a number of new projects.
-He is currently working on two albums—one in the French language, the other in English.
-No release dates have been announced as yet.
+Mika was the featured performer at the 2023 Rose Ball (Bal de la Rose), an annual charity gala that benefits the Princess Grace Foundation.
+Held in Monaco on 25 March, the 67th edition of the Rose Ball had the theme of "Bollywood" and was designed by French designer Christian Louboutin.
+Members of Monaco's royal family hosted the event, held at the Salle des Étoiles at Sporting Monte-Carlo, which was attended by celebrities and socialites from around the world.
+Mika's youngest sister Zuleika accompanied him to this event.

-More than a dozen tour dates for 2023 have also been announced: Mika will play two dates in Japan in May—Osaka on 23 May and Tokyo on 24 May.
-Continuing on from Japan, MIKA will also perform in South Korea for the Seoul Jazz Festival, which runs from the 26 to 28 May.
-Mika will also return to the UK festival scene in 2023, and is set to perform on 26 April at the Cheltenham Jazz Festival and on 18 June at the Isle of Wight Festival.
-A few French festival dates have been announced for June 2023, as well as several Italian festival dates set for July 2023 and an appearance at Brava Madrid in Spain in September.
+Mika played two dates in Japan in May—Osaka on 23 May and Tokyo on 24 May.
+Continuing on from Japan, MIKA performed in South Korea for the Seoul Jazz Festival on 26 May.
+Mika returned to the UK festival scene in 2023, and performed on 26 April at the Cheltenham Jazz Festival, the Isle of Wight Festival on 18 June, and on 21 June for the Bristol Sounds Music Festival.
+He performed at more than a dozen other European cities over the summer, as well as Casablanca (Morocco) in June, Athens (Greece) in July, and Monte Carlo (Monaco) in August.
+Mika ended his summer touring schedule with an appearance at Brava Madrid in Spain in September.